Scientific Name

 Many of the cultivated plants known as Epiphyllum hybrids are derived from crosses between species of Disocactus (rather than Epiphyllum) and other genera in the Hylocereeae.

 Disocactus should be grown in rich but still well-draining soil.
 They should be watered regularly and fertilized as well.
 This is essential for good growth and flowering.
 During the growing period, the plants need frequent watering.
-The waterings should be rather abundant so that the soil becomes completely soaked but let dry between watering.
+The watering should be rather abundant so that the soil becomes completely soaked, but let dry between watering.
 Keep relatively dry in winter or when night temperatures remain below 50 °F (10 °C).

 Disocactus can be reproduced both by seeds and cuttings.